News Scenarios Loan Programs About Me Pre-Qual Contact

 DEBT CONSOLIDATION

-Roll high-interest debt (credit cards, car loans, student loans) into your mortgage at a fraction of the rate.
-Only works if the math actually reduces your total cost.
+Restructure high-interest debt through the mortgage only if the math actually reduces your total cost after fees and time.
 Debt consolidation details →

 CONVENTIONAL TO CONVENTIONAL